Airline meal: Halal food

 For several Islamic and Middle Eastern airlines, in accordance with Islamic customs, all classes and dishes on the plane are served a Muslim meal with Halal certification – without pork and alcohol.
-While Emirates, Etihad Airways, Oman Air, and Qatar Airways provide bottles of wine to non-Muslim passengers, the cabin crew does not deliver alcoholic beverages lest they violate Islamic customs, unless those non-Muslim passengers specifically request it.
-Turkish Airlines does not serve any meals with pork or lard, but especially during international flights, a variety of alcoholic beverages are served upon request.
-Because Iran and Saudi Arabia apply strict Sharia regulations, those countries' airlines, e.g. Iran Air, Mahan Air, and Saudi Airlines, do not deliver pork or alcoholic beverages, and all airlines flying to or from Iran or Saudi Arabia are prohibited from serving either.
+While Emirates, Etihad Airways, Oman Air, and Qatar Airways provide bottles of wine to non-Muslim passengers, the cabin crew does not deliver alcoholic beverages lest they violate Islamic customs unless those non-Muslim passengers specifically request it.
+Turkish Airlines does not serve any meals with pork or lard, but especially during international flights, alcoholic beverages are served upon request.
+Because Iran and Saudi Arabia apply strict Sharia regulations, those countries' airlines, e.g. Iran Air, Mahan Air, and Saudia, do not deliver pork or alcoholic beverages, and all airlines flying to or from Iran or Saudi Arabia are prohibited from serving either.
 However, Garuda Indonesia serves alcoholic beverages (whiskey, beer, champagne, and wine) upon request.

 Kosher food

 In the case of Israeli airlines El Al, Arkia, and Israir, all meals served are kosher-certified by Rabbis.
 Even at destinations outside Israel, sky chefs must be supervised by rabbis to make kosher meals and load their planes.
 Many other airlines also supply kosher-certified meals, which they buy in from outside certified providers and are supplied to the passengers sealed.
 These may contain food in double-wrapped foil containers which can be heated up in the plane oven, alongside non-kosher food, without breaking the appropriate dietary laws.